 The best way to cite this PDQ summary is:

 PDQ® Pediatric Treatment Editorial Board.
-PDQ Childhood Central Nervous System Embryonal Tumors Treatment.
+PDQ Childhood Medulloblastoma and Other Central Nervous System Embryonal Tumors Treatment.
 Bethesda, MD: National Cancer Institute.
 Updated <MM/DD/YYYY>.
 Available at: https://www.cancer.gov/types/brain/patient/child-cns-embryonal-treatment-pdq.
 Accessed <MM/DD/YYYY>.
 [PMID: 26389401]

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use in the PDQ summaries only.
 If you want to use an image from a PDQ summary and you are not using the whole summary, you must get permission from the owner.
 It cannot be given by the National Cancer Institute.
 Information about using the images in this summary, along with many other images related to cancer can be found in Visuals Online.
 Visuals Online is a collection of more than 3,000 scientific images.

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website's E-mail Us.

 Last Revised: 2020-05-07

 If you want to know more about cancer and how it is treated, or if you wish to know about clinical trials for your type of cancer, you can call the NCI's Cancer Information Service at 1-800-422-6237, toll free.
 A trained information specialist can talk with you and answer your questions.